How to do Vault Maintenance

 Now that we’ve addressed backing up your Vault, let’s talk about Vault performance.
 Our Lifeline support team frequently gets calls about slow Vault performance, whether that may be slow check-in/out, lengthy file/property updates, crashing, or slow search times.
 All of these issues can be attributed to a lack of Vault maintenance.

 Some may be asking, “What does that mean?
 I backup my Vault on a regular basis. etc. etc.”.
 The Vault is much like any other database; in that sometimes you need to perform defragmentation, reindexing, hotfix application, etc. to ensure that it is running in tip-top shape.

 All of this functionality is done on the server end, and we frequently find that these processes are being neglected.
 Make sure that your maintenance team completes these processes on a regular basis, whether they be automated by a Task Scheduler, so a user simply remotes in and clicks through the dialog boxes.
 Completing these steps can mean the difference between slow, troublesome Vault usage and getting your products to market on time.

-Please do not hesitate to reach out to us if you feel that your organization can benefit by offloading some of this responsibility to the KETIV Streamline Team.
+Please do not hesitate to reach out to us if you feel that your organization can benefit by offloading some of this responsibility to the KETIV Support Team.